isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/components-pdf-template.md

      <img src="assets/add-style.png" alt="Add new style" width="500"/>

 1. Specify a **Class** name.
-This class name must be associated with the tag's outputclass attribute in your source content.
+To apply a style to the DITA element, ensure that the style’s class name is the same as the DITA element’s `outputclass` attribute.
 1. In the **Tag** field, choose a tag for which you want to create a new style.

-1. Select a **Pseudo Class** for enhanced styling of the element.
-You can also select multiple pseudo classes.
+1. Select a **Pseudo Class** to style an element.
+A pseudo-class helps you define a special state of the element.
+For example, use pseudo-class to style an element when you hover a mouse over it or when you focus over it.
+You can also select multiple pseudo-classes.
+For example, you can use pseudo-class `a::visited {color: blue;}` to style the visited links.

 1. Add the selector for the new style.
 The **Selector** field helps you to add custom selectors besides the Class, Tag, and Pseudo Class combination.
 For example, you can create `table a.link` style for all the hyperlinks inside a table.

    For more info regarding CSS tags, view [Refer to CSS style grammar](https://www.w3.org/TR/CSS21/syndata.html#characters).